wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

 == Changelog ==
+= Version 4.0.1 =
+* Fix: put the upcoming events list widget title back - should not have been messed with.

 = Version 4 =
 * Add: can now have multi-month calendar listings - like a year view.  use months=n in the calendar shortcodes
 * Add: better support for multi day in box calendar.
 Multiday (ie where duration is > 1 day) will now appear on each day box.
 Css tags are offered so that you can style them creatively (firstday, middledays, lastday).
 The default css in 2010 based themes shows a solid bar of the events.
 Please check your theme for padding if you wish a similar effect.